 - Solutions: Convene individuals and organizations to stimulate new ideas, foster collaborations, and strengthen community philanthropy.

-As a member of the Board of Directors of the Sonoma County Fair Foundation, Patrick W. Emery was instrumental in the capital campaign to bring Saralee Kunde’s dream for a center for agricultural education in the building of Saralee & Richard’s Barn at the Sonoma County Fairgrounds.
+Patrick W. Emery serves as the President of the Sonoma County Fair Board of Directors.
+As a member of the Board of Directors, Patrick W. Emery was instrumental in the capital campaign to bring Saralee Kunde’s dream for a center for agricultural education in the building of Saralee & Richard’s Barn at the Sonoma County Fairgrounds.

 Supporters of Local Causes: